This is a ‘Complete Buyer’s Guide’ to help you through the process of buying a new bed and mattress in 2022.

 Many people have a basic feeling of how ‘firm’ they like a mattress but to get a better understanding it may be best to try some out in-store to get a better sense of your preference.

-8. Springs, Foam, or Latex?
+8. Springs, foam, or latex?

 Generally speaking, there are 3 main types of mattresses: